tudorioan1/ghostty-dotfiles/README.md

 cp -r ghostty ~/.config/ghostty
 ```
 Restart ghostty and enjoy!

 Feel free to make modifications to it, my config is made for a tiling window manager so you might not have a bar with the navigation buttons.
-!
-You might need to install the MesloLGM Nerd Font.